“ASCII Armor” #

 ASCII armor under the hood #

-OpenPGP ASCII armor is a combination of three things:
+OpenPGP ASCII armor is a combination of two or three things:

-- Header and footer lines, to mark the beginning and end of a block of OpenPGPPGP data (in this case,
+- Header and footer lines, to mark the beginning and end of a block of OpenPGP data (in this case,

 -----BEGIN PGP PUBLIC KEY BLOCK-----